When Do You Need to Stop Using Your Essential Oils? Consider These Factors.

 c.
 Consider quality.

 In my deduction, I think it’s important to remember that essential oils do contain natural antioxidants when they are properly distilled.
 Others may be less stable due to their processing.
-This is why I use oils that guarantee seed-to-seal quality to ensure no synthetics will cause any unwanted, unknown, and/or harmful chemical reaction!
+This is why I use oils that are high quality.

 Follow Your Nose and Eyes and You’ll Know